This page will help you understand Nebraska alcohol laws and avoid expensive fines or even jail. As well as wasted time and legal costs.

-Nebraska alcohol laws prohibit operating a boat with a BAC of 0.08% percent or higher.
+Nebraska alcohol laws prohibit operating a boat with a BAC of 0.08% or higher.
 It’s Boating Under the Influence (BUI).
 The penalty is jail for up to six months and and a fine up to $1,000.
-In addition, the state revokes the boating operator’s license for up to six months.
+And the state revokes the boating operator’s license for up to six months.

-The state punishes using one’s Constitutional right to decline a BAC test with the same consequences as a BUI.
+The state punishes using their Constitutional right to decline a BAC test.
+It’s the same penalty as a BUI.

 III.
 Resources on Nebraska Alcohol Laws

 Nebraska alcohol laws can be confusing.
 Some appear to conflict with others.
 Which ones prevail?
 Which apply in different situations?
 Knowing how to interpret laws takes legal training.